Last Update: 3/13/2026

 This role is evolving

-The career of teachers and instructors is labeled as "Evolving" because AI is increasingly being used to assist with routine tasks like grading and lesson planning, allowing educators to focus more on teaching and mentoring.
-AI tools, like chatbots, help save time and make planning more efficient, but they don't replace the unique human connection and judgment that teachers provide in the classroom.
+The career of a teacher is labeled as "Evolving" because AI tools are increasingly being used to help with routine tasks like grading and lesson planning, allowing teachers to focus more on the personal, human aspects of teaching.
+While AI can save time and improve efficiency, it doesn't replace the need for teachers' unique abilities to connect with students and provide personalized guidance and feedback.

 Read full analysisContributing Sources